Pitsea

-Pitsea is a small town and former civil parish, now in the unparished area of Basildon, in south Essex, England.
+Pitsea is a town and former civil parish in the Borough of Basildon, in south Essex, England.
 It comprises five sub-districts: Eversley, Northlands Park Neighbourhood (previously known as Felmores), Chalvedon, Pitsea Mount and Burnt Mills.
 It is part of the new town of Basildon.
-In 1931 the parish had a population of 3414.

-During the creation of the new town of Basildon in the late 1940s and early 1950s, "Pitsea", "Vange" and "Laindon" were considered as possible names for the new town.
-As Basildon village was central to the district, the town was eventually named "Basildon".
+During the creation of the new town of Basildon in the late 1940s and early 1950s, Pitsea, Vange and Laindon were considered as possible names for the new town.
+As Basildon village was central to the district, the town was eventually named Basildon.
 Before the new town regeneration, Pitsea itself was made up of unbuilt plot lands and was regarded as underdeveloped and run down.